 A community garden has been planted that volunteers water, weed and pick fresh produce from for the use of St. Paul’s Social Services.
 Much of this produce is given to families and individuals coming in for an emergency food supply, who are delighted to receive fresh food.

 St. Paul’s Social Services has also begun providing food-skills preparation classes.
 People can come and learn how to prepare a cost effective meal that uses the healthy food provided by the Food Bank.
 This service is free and open to anyone that wishes to learn how to cook meals for their families or themselves.
 All in attendance get to enjoy the meal after they have learned to cook it.

 St. Paul’s Social Services will in the next year begin to provide: advice, support, referral and where required advocacy on a client’s behalf through a newly created volunteer/staff position.

 As well as these three specific directions, St. Paul’s Social Services has become more hospitality focused.
-In the past year, the waiting room for the Daily Bread has been painted, new chairs purchased, and an inspirational mural completed and hung on the wall.
-A welcoming person now greets and assists every person who comes to Daily Bread’s door.
+In the past year, the waiting room for the St Paul’s Social Services Food Bank has been painted, new chairs purchased, and an inspirational mural completed and hung on the wall.
+A welcoming person now greets and assists every person who comes to the St Paul’s Social Services Food Bank’s door.